pchanial/python-for-data-scientists/_sources/ndarray.txt

     >>> np.zeros((5, 9)) + np.ones(5)[:, None]

 * Can it work on more than two arrays?
 Yes again!
-But you have to find an elementwise operation with more than two operands...
+But you have to find an element-wise operation with more than two operands...

 * Since the replication is virtual, no memory is wasted.
 Broadcasting is fast.
 Use it wherever possible, just keep an eye on the size of the broadcast result to make sure that it does not become too large.